 This tab will help you learn Champagne Supernova with ease!

 The kings of the acoustic ballad, Oasis know how to write a great song with just a guitar, a few chords, and a voice.
 Of course, there are other guitars (and other instruments) accompanying the main part in the recording, but it’s the bones of this song that make it so recognizable.

 This is a fantastic song for beginners to learn, but it’s also good for intermediate guitar players as well.
 Those just starting out can learn the chords and practice transitioning between them, while more experienced guitarists can move on to the guitar solo and the electric guitar riffs.

 Here is a tab to go along with the video.

-It is quite laid back, and this little lick is so catchy you just can’t help but practice it until your fingers hurt.
-This song was quite popular in its own right when it was performed in 1961, but it gained a new surge in popularity twenty-five years later, when featured in the 1986 film “Stand by Me.”
+Ben E. King’s, “Stand By Me” is a laid back track with one of the most recognizable (and most sampled) bass hooks of all time.
+This little lick is so catchy you just can’t help but practice it until your fingers hurt.
+This song was popular in its own right when it was released in 1961, but it gained a new surge in popularity twenty-five years later, when featured in the 1986 film “Stand by Me.”